YuZhengM/scvmap-tutorial/docs/source/usage/detail.rst

 2.4.6 Differential TFs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It displays a data table and heatmap of the differences TF between cell types.
+1. ``SnapATAC2``: It displays a data table and heatmap of the differences TF between cell types.
+#. ``chromVAR``: It displays a data table of the differences TF between cell types.

 For example: BCC (sample_id_1 + trait_id_894)